Biodiversity Strategy

 Sustainability is a University transversal strategy and threaded through all that we do.
 We now include biodiversity within our own planning and development on the University’s Estate.
 Our Energy and Sustainability team and Biodiversity Delivery Group, including our Biodiversity Manager, work with the Estates and Facilities Directorate Projects and Infrastructure Team to ensure we include local biodiversity into any planning and development process.

-We have also created our biodiversity habitat heat mapping and hotspot mapping for our Durham University Biodiversity Action Plan (DUBAP) to give an overview and aid in planning.
+We have created our biodiversity habitat heat mapping and hotspot mapping for our Durham University Biodiversity Action Plan (DUBAP) to give an overview and aid in planning.
+We have recently re-evaluated the Biodiversity value of every unit on our 251-hectare estate to compare to our baseline and to map losses and gains so as to plan future development and conservation strategically.

 One example can be seen in our recently refurbished college residence, James Barber House where we used British native wildflower meadow seed mix for clay which will produce a naturally beautiful wildflower species and seven meadow grasses and our Mathematical Sciences and Computer Science development where we laid a dual purpose mix and wild bird wildflower seed which also included a good mixture of half a dozen grass species, providing annual flowers in the first year and perennials thereafter.